Markus Klek

 Today, he works together with various archaeology museums and other institutions around Europe in the field of prehistoric heritage interpretation.
 He also is the author of books and articles on primitive skills and traditional tanning techniques.

-How to register / Dates & Fees:
+How to participate and register / Dates & Fees:

 If you love what you have read so far and you would like to join, please contact us.